 The consistency with which an examiner evaluates performance by candidates in regard to an established standard of performance.
 See also Inter-Rater Reliability.

+Facilitator/Instructor—

+A knowledgeable individual or other qualified person who articulates the intended learning outcomes and enables accomplishment of the intended learning outcomes of the assessment-based certificate program and certificate program.

 Fairness—